 Students who plan to graduate must inform the Registrar's Office of their intention by filing a petition to graduate form at least four weeks before the commencement date.
 This form can be obtained from the Registrar's Office and requires various signatures.
-Potential graduates will need to complete Financial Aid exit counseling and clear any college balance.
+Potential graduates will need to complete Financial Aid exit counseling and clear any college balance and complete an exit survey for Career Services.
 The Registrar's Office then verifies that all individual program requirements have been met and that the student is qualified to graduate.